Hyriuky/Hyriuky/README.md

     <h2 align="center">📸 My social media and contact 📸</h2>
 </div>

-<p>I'm very grateful for you to seeing that, if you want to contact me and talk about anything or just play something, there is the links :) </p>
+<p>If you want to get in touch with me, you can go to the links below </p>
 <div align="center">
 <br>
   <a href="https://instagram.com/eduhcw" target="_blank">